-Copyright © 1998, ANRITSU CORPORATION
+Copyright © 2001-2006, ANRITSU CORPORATION.

-All right reserved.
-No part on this manual may be reproduced without the prior written permission of the publisher.
+All rights reserved.
+No part of this manual may be reproduced without the prior written permission of the publisher.

 The contents of this manual may be changed without prior notice.
 Printed in Japan

-WARNING /
+WARNING 🔥

-1. ALWAYS refer to the operation manual when working near location at which the alert mark shown on the left is attached.
-If the operation, etc., is performed without heeding the advice in the operation manual, there is a risk of personal injury.
-In addition, the equipment performance may be reduced.

-Moreover, this alert mark is sometimes used with other marks and descriptions indicating other dangerous.
+- ALWAYS refer to the operation manual when working near locations at which the alert mark shown on the left is attached.
+If the advice in the operation manual is not followed there is a risk of personal injury or reduced equipment performance.
+The alert mark shown on the left may also be used with other marks and descriptions to indicate other dangers. - 2.
+IEC 61010 Standard